-Surprisingly, milkshakes are the one thing where I prefer a standard blender over my Vitamix, like this gorgeous Diamond-series Blender from KitchenAid® (want one for your kitchen?
-Enter the #MilkshakeWeek giveaway for your chance to win!)
+Surprisingly, milkshakes are the one thing where I prefer a standard blender over my Vitamix, like this gorgeous Diamond-series Blender from KitchenAid®.
 The Vitamix, while a total champ when it comes to purees and peanut butter, tends to create soupy milkshakes.
 Even with very little or even no milk, the pure friction that that beast of a blade creates turns a perfectly thick milkshake into a pathetically thin mess.
 I’d rather drink water.

 The KitchenAid®, on the other hand, creates perfectly smooth, lusciously thick milkshakes.
 They should really rename it the Milkshake Master or something for that very reason.